-It has taken some time for me to become accustomed to the many, wonderful and intense celebrations that decorate the Italian Calendar.
-Some are only recognizable because of the food that is available, whilst others dominate the whole city for days at a time.
-And in amongst all this, Easter is somewhere in between.
-It is a time that everyone respects as a time of tranquillity happiness and a well-deserved feast as it is held after the severe days of Lent.
-However, at the heart of it you can still feel Italies strong religious faith, and fundamental it is a religious holiday.
+It can take time to acclimate with the wonderful and exuberant celebrations that decorate the Italian Calendar, as there are many.
+Some are only recognizable because of the food that is available, while others dominate the whole city for days at a time.
+In the middle of all of this, there’s the treasured event of Easter in Venice.
+It’s a holiday that locals appreciate for its tranquility, happiness and a well-deserved feast considering it occurs after the severe days of Lent.
+At the heart of it you can still feel Italy’s strong religious faith, as it is fundamentally a religious holiday.

-This marks the beginning of the Celebrations in Italy, but shops, transport and unfortunately work, still continue as normal.
-In most Italian cities there is a church service on Good Friday that takes place in the evening, and although it is typically slightly more special than the everyday mass it is only the buildup to Sundays Mass.
-Walk around in the evening on this day, and you feel the excited atmosphere and beautiful decorations.
+Even though this day theoretically marks the beginning of the Celebrations in Italy, local shop owners, transportation workers and others in the labor force unfortunately typically work this day.
+In most Italian cities, there’s a church service on Good Friday that takes place in the evening.
+While it’s typically a bit more special than the every day mass, it’s really only a buildup to the big Sundays Mass.
+We highly recommend talking a walk in the evening on this day, as you’ll have the chance to feel the excited atmosphere and beautiful decorations.

-Sunday in Venice, sees many people travelling for long distances to take part in the atmosphere and attend one of the Masses, the largest of which of course is held in San Marco’s Basilica.
-This is free to attend but can often be hard to have any space.
-Therefore, if you are planning to attend a Mass on Sunday, it may be worth seeing which is the local one in relation to your Truly Venice Apartment.
+Many people travel on this pivotal day for long distances so that they can take part in the atmosphere and attend one of the Masses, the largest of which (of course) is held in San Marco’s Basilica.
+This service is free to attend, but is often so crowded that you can’t find space to sit or stand.
+Therefore, if you plan to attend a Mass on Sunday, it may be worth going to instead whichever church is closest in relation to your Truly Venice Apartment .

 In terms of picnicking, just like everything else in Venice, Venetians have a slightly different version of this.
-Parties will head out in boats, with picnics on board and either set up camp on a favourite island or simply choose a calm spot in the middle of the lagoon where they will drop anchor and take the first dip of the season. (the brave ones will).
-For this reason the culinary traditions around this holiday have evolved to be fairly portable, but never the less still delicious.
+Parties will head out in boats, with picnics on-board and either set up camp on a favorite island or simply choose a calm spot in the middle of the lagoon where they will drop anchor and take the first dip of the season.
+(The brave ones will at least!)
+For this reason, the culinary traditions around Easter have evolved to be fairly portable, but never the less still delicious.

 Sant Erasmo, Lido, Torcello, Certosa & San Elena